Manasquan High School: Curriculum

 The Course Ahead Program allows seniors to take courses in European and American History, Calculus, and Entrepreneurship at Georgian Court College and earn up to 12 college credits.

 Students have the option to take Advanced Placement (AP) courses in their Junior and Senior years.
 After taking these classes, students can take the national administered AP examinations, which can earn students credit at most institutions of higher learning (the exact score required for credit may vary depending on the college or university).
 The high school offers AP courses in Language and Composition, Literature, World History, United States History, Psychology, Chemistry, Biology, Computer Science, Calculus (AB and, more recently, BC), Spanish, and French.

 The Academy of Finance program focuses on the field of finance, using a curriculum that combines traditional classroom instruction, with lectures from experts in the subject, mentoring and job shadowing with industry specialists.
 Students gain practical knowledge and skills through a paid summer internship that is required as part of the program.
 Students are awarded a Certificate in Financial Studies upon satisfactory completion of the Academy curriculum mandates.

+By the 2024-25 school year, the school plans to have an International Baccalaureate program for its junior and senior students to earn college credit.

 Extracurricular activities

 Manasquan High School offers many clubs and after school activities.
-Clubs include the Environmental Club, Film Club, Friends Helping Friends, Amnesty International, Ping-Pong Club, History Club, Mock Trial, Model United Nations, Key Club, the National Honor Society, the Academy of Finance (see below), DECA, Academic Team, and others.
+Clubs include the Drama Club, Environmental Club, Film Club, Friends Helping Friends, Amnesty International, Ping-Pong Club, History Club, Mock Trial, Model United Nations, Key Club, the National Honor Society, the Academy of Finance (see below), DECA, Academic Team, and others.